sumelio/AlMundoApp/README.md

 ## How to launch this web service:

-### Request for installation
+#### Installation requirements

-a.
-NodeJS v8.11.1 or laster.
+- NodeJS v8.11.1 or later.
-b. npm.
+- npm.
-b. mongoDB.
+- mongoDB.

-1. Enter to AlMundoRestAPI filder and execute this command:
+1. Enter to AlMundoRestAPI folder and execute this command:

 ```bash
 /AlMundoRestAPI